E-xyza/zigler/README.md

 Library test status:
 ![](https://github.com/ityonemo/zigler/workflows/Elixir%20CI/badge.svg)

-## Version 0.11.0 warning
+## Version 0.11.1 warning

 Several compile-time niceties are broken, such as line and file translation and there is a compile time warning about multiple function matches.
-I needed to release 0.11.0 quickly.
-Hopefully these will be fixed with the 0.11.1 release which will include zig bugfixes as well as zigler bugfixes.
+These will be addressed in the 0.12.0 release.

 ## Installation: Elixir

 ### Zig dependency

 Prior to installing Zigler, you should install zig via `mix zig.get`.
-To do so, install the archive mix task:
+To do so, install the `minisign` and `zig.get` mix tasks:

+`mix archive.install hex minisign`
 `mix archive.install hex zig_get`

 And then run `mix zig.get`

+If you're using erlang, please install zig in the following locations:

+#### Linux

+`~/.cache/zigler/zig-linux-<arch>-0.11.1`

 ### Main installation